SAP/cloud-security-services-integration-library/samples/spring-security-cas/README.md

 	}
 }
 ```
-should return true, whereas this payload for the same `user` but different `action`:
+... should return `true, whereas this payload for the same `user` but different `action`:
 ```
 {
 	"input": {